 What this means in practice.

 It means the experience scales with how much your friends use it.
 If your group chat is on Vibes, this is the best music app you've ever used.
 If only you are, it's a beautifully made empty room.
-We'd rather have the empty room than fake the friends.
+I'd rather have the empty room than fake the friends.

 If you're still reading.

 If you got this far, you probably already get it.
-You don't need us to convince you that the feed is bad — you've felt it.
+You don't need me to convince you that the feed is bad — you've felt it.
 You don't need a graph showing screen-time decline curves.
 You just want a small, calm place to share music with the four or five people whose opinions you trust.

 Get the app

-Read about us
+Read about me

 — Scott